TEALSK12/2nd-semester-introduction-to-computer-science/units/2_unit/04_lesson/lab.md

-# Lab 2.04 - food chooser
+# Lab 2.04 - Food Chooser

 ## 1. In your notebook